 - i) While free competition without MaaS has "serial-marginalisation" externalities in the prices of cross-network services, the integrator internalises these and thus removes the serial marginalisation.
 This lowers cross-network prices, and this in turn leads to lower innetwork prices by increasing competition. - ii) There are now in effect three transport suppliers: Firm 1, Firm 2 and the MaaS operator.
 This intensifies competition and lowers prices.

 Both these effects benefit consumers by lowering prices.
-Conversely, the removal of serial marginalisation raises transport-firm profits, while the extra competitor lowers their profits.
-Table 2 presents the results.^{11,12}
+The removal of serial marginalisation raises transport-firm profits, while the extra competitor lowers their profits.
+Table 3 presents the results.